ValleyBell/MidiConverters/README.md

 I did a quick hack of de2mid to support Sonic Spinball's sound format, which is the cause of the name.
 I kept the tool for historical purposes.
 You should use smps2mid if you want to convert songs from Sonic Spinball (8-bit) to MIDI.

+## dynamix_mus2mid
+This tool converts music from early Dynamix games to MIDI.

+I wrote this tool for "Spikey" from the *Sierra Music and Memories* Discord channel, for converting music from "David Wolf: Seceta Agent".

+It should be noted that "David Wolf" has songs inside `MUS` files.
+Each `MUS` file contains the same song in multiple variants (beeper, Tandy, AdLib, ...).
+The format is just Dynamix' typical `RES` archive format, which [is documented here](https://moddingwiki.shikadi.net/wiki/RES_Format_(Stellar_7)).
+The tool requires pre-extracted songs.
+All sound variants use the same format and are supported by the tool.

 ## eash2mid
 This tool converts songs from MegaDrive ROMs that uses the EA/Steve Hayes sound driver to MIDI.